How to Tell if Your Dog Has Cancer? 8 Common Signs

 1. Neurological Changes

-Tumors on the dog’s brain can significantly impact its behavior.
+Tumors in the brain can lead to significant behavioral changes in dogs.
 Affected dogs may appear confused, restless, or even uncharacteristically aggressive.
-In other cases, they might also experience seizures.
+In other cases, they might also experience seizures

 • Brain Tumors.
 These masses physically damage the brain by compressing and applying pressure.